-Enable the Appeon Code Insight tool that is included in Appeon Developer toolbar, and then write code.
+Enable the Appeon Code Insight tool that is included in PowerServer Toolkit, and then write code.
 With the Code Insight, you can get instant information on whether the new code is supported by Appeon.

 Step 3: Migrate the application automatically with Appeon Deployment Wizard.